sindresorhus/element-ready/readme.md

 Type: `Function`

 Stops checking for the element to be ready.
-The cancellation is synchronous.
+The cancelation is synchronous.

 Calling it after the promise has settled or multiple times does nothing.